zhoulab/assignment-1/README.md

 ## Requirements

-1. `matplotlib` (for pie charts)
+1. `matplotlib>=1.4.0` (for pie charts)

-All other dependencies are included in the python standard library.
+All other dependencies are included in the Python Standard Library.

 ## Directory tree